-7) Are you traveling with other kids?
+8) Are you traveling with other kids?

-8) Are you nursing?
+9) Are you nursing?

 But once she was about 6 months old and fairly big, lying her sideways to nurse meant that she protruded into my neighbor’s seat quite a bit.
-This was fine when my neighbor was my husband, but probably would not have been so fine if it was a stranger!
+This was fine when my neighbor was my husband, but I would have been a pretty inconsiderate seat mate to a stranger in those months!
 In those cases, an extra seat helped a lot to give us more space for feedings.

-9) What are your safety concerns?
+10) What are your safety concerns?

 All the studies show that, statistically-speaking, your child is safest in a car seat during air travel.
-If the airplane crash lands or even if it hits serious turbulence, infants can and do become projectiles.
+If the airplane crash lands or even if it hits serious turbulence, anything unrestrained (including infants – yikes!) can and do become projectiles.
 Of course, the risk of this happening and your child sustaining injury is very, very, very low.
 You’re far more likely to be in a car accident driving to the airport than having an airplane hit serious turbulence (or worse).